British Airways Lounge Heathrow 2019 Review

 Entry to any of BA lounge’s throughout the world cannot be purchased like other lounges that you can either Pre buy your entry online or pay at the door to access.

-Our Personal Experience’s of all the BA Business Class Lounges at Terminal 5
+Our Personal Experience’s of all the BA Business Class Lounges at Heathrow, Terminal 5

-That is what we done before flying out of Terminal 5 and boy are we glad we did our research as we discovered a Gem, an oasis of calm and tranquility with a touch of luxury in an otherwise extremely chaotic terminal 5 in only one BA lounge out of three located at T5.
+That is what we done before flying out of Terminal 5 and boy are we glad we did our research as we discovered a real Gem in the rough. we are talking an oasis of calm and tranquility with a touch of luxury in an otherwise extremely chaotic terminal 5 in only one BA lounge out of three located at T5.

 Ten months ago we our booked British airways, Club World Business Class flights departing from Heathrow Terminal 5 to the Seychelles.